kjgaulton/BIOM200/README.md

 1. What pathways are enriched in genes near BMI-associated variants?
 What does this potentially tell us about the biology underlying obesity?
 2. Are there any specific genes near BMI-associated variants in these pathways with compelling biology or therapeutic value?
 3.  **BONUS**:  What are the drawbacks to this approach to annotating genes at disease-associated loci?

+##  Potentially helpful commands

+grep - extract information from a file

+more - view beginning of a file (hit spacebar scroll through more)

+ls - list contents of a directory